lironShmaya/Web_206946535/README.txt

 - The user can sign up / sign in in to the application with his own credentials.
 - The credentials will be automatically saved in the DB.
 - The user can send a message through the contact us page.
+- The user can change his password through his profile page.

 Flow: